Little Caesars: History

 The company is well known for its advertising catchphrase "Pizza!
 Pizza!", which was introduced in 1979.
 The phrase refers to two pizzas being offered for the comparable price of a single pizza from competitors.
 Initially, the pizzas were served in a single long package (a piece of corrugated cardboard in 2-by-1 proportions, with two pizzas placed side by side, then slid into a form-fitting paper sleeve that was folded and stapled closed).
 In 1988, they introduced a square deep-dish pizza called “Pan!
 Pan!”.
 Customers could purchase the “Pan!
 Pan!” pizzas as part of the 2-for-1 deal or mix and match with one pan pizza and one original round pizza.
 Little Caesars has since discarded the unwieldy packaging in favor of typical pizza boxes.
 For a time, in addition to pizza, the menu included hot dogs, chicken, sub sandwiches, shrimp, and fish.

+In the mid-1980s, Little Caesars opened several family entertainment centers in the Detroit and Chicago area with Little Caesars branding, initially being named Little Caesars Family Fun Pizzeria.
+Several of these locations were formerly Chuck E. Cheese's Pizza Time Theatre locations owned by Mike Ilitch.
+Little Caesars Family Fun Pizzeria would be rebranded into Caesarland by the mid-1990s, which featured play places similar to Discovery Zone.
+Caesarland would operate until 2011, when the last locations would close due to declining business.

 In 1997, the chain introduced shaker boards to advertise its "Hot-N-Ready Pizza", a large pepperoni pizza sold for $5.
 The concept was successful enough to become a permanent fixture of the chain, and Little Caesars' business model has shifted to focus more on carryout.